filecoin-project/lotus-docs/content/en/storage-providers/get-started/overview/index.md

 ### Sectors

 A sector is the default unit of storage that storage providers submit to the Filecoin network.
 Storage providers can decide if they want to commit 32 GiB or 64 GiB sector sizes when they first initialize their storage provider.
-It´s not possible to change the sector size once it has been initialized on-chain.
+It's not possible to change the sector size once it has been initialized on-chain.

 A sector can contain data from multiple deals and clients.
 A storage provider can also submit “Committed Capacity” (CC) sectors.
 CC sectors are available to the Filecoin network as committed storage power but do not initially contain storage deals.
 Actively proving CC sectors can be upgraded at a later date to include storage deals in a process known as Snap Deals.